hatefr/dash-tableau-shiny_comparison/group_19.md

 We can create a plot reactive to more than one input by simply defining multiple inputs with the help of `--Input( )` functions.
 Inside the server function we can call the input by calling input with the $ sign.
 We need to give the plot function to `renderPlot( )`.
 The plot function needs to be designed to accept multiple inputs.

-To create more than one reactive output (for example, having a plot and text to print on the screen) we need to add the same input into multiple renders.
-For example inside the server function an input a can be given to to `renderPlot( )`, `renderTable( )` and `renderText( )` simultaneously.
-Inside the render functions we should have the functions that create the plot, table, text.
+To create more than one reactive output (for example, having a plot and text to print on the screen), we need to add the same input into multiple renders.
+For example, inside the server function, an input a can be given to to `renderPlot( )`, `renderTable( )` and `renderText( )` simultaneously.
+Inside the render functions we should have the functions that create the plot, table and text.

 ### Long description